CERES

 where σ is the logistic function, CSS is the composite stress score,

-and coefficients β are expert-informed priors initialised from 87 country-season IPC transition records (AUC = 0.84 on held-out split).
+and coefficients β are expert-informed priors initialised from 87 country-season IPC transition records (initialisation AUC = 0.84 on a held-out split, not a settled forward-accuracy claim).
 Full coefficient values are published in the arXiv paper and open-source repository.

 Sensitivity Intervals